spacetelescope/ins-jwst-community-software/tier2_standards/test_coverage.md

 How to write tests:
 - Keep in mind that the goal when writing tests is to have code that you would want to run that would confirm that your software is still working after you made a large change.
-- Check out the extensive `pyest` documentation online.
+- Check out the extensive `pytest` documentation online.
 See their [main documentation page](https://docs.pytest.org/en/stable/index.html) for an introduction to writing tests.
 - Check out the [STScI Style Guide's documentation on Python testing](https://github.com/spacetelescope/style-guides/blob/master/guides/python-testing.md/#testing-python-packages) for information on things like framework options, testing layout, and ideas for what to test.
 - Use a self-consistent format when writing tests.
 Tests are usually formatted as functions or classes and usually live in files named `test_<what-is-tested>.py` in their own sub-directory named `tests` inside your repository (e.g. `repo-name/repo-name/tests/test_conversions.py`)